-'Customer deposits' In the context of Funding Risk, Liquidity section, money deposited by all individuals and companies that are not credit institutions.
+'Customer deposits' Money deposited by all individuals and companies that are not credit institutions.
 Such funds are recorded as liabilities in the Group's balance sheet under Customer Accounts.

 'Customer liabilities' Customer deposits.

 'Customer liability margin' Net interest income earned on customer liabilities (excluding the impact of the product structural hedge relating to those liabilities), divided by total average customer liabilities.